hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 ---
 layout: default
 title: Adventures in mlvg (Part 1)
-description: Aaron Trythall's Website
 ---

 ## Introduction

-mlvg is a cross-platform audio app/plugin framework created by Randy Jones of Madrona Labs.
-While I can't speak for the project, it appears to me to be a minimal, and somewhat more nimble, alternative to larger frameworks like JUCE.
+`mlvg` is a cross-platform audio app/plugin GUI framework created by Randy Jones of Madrona Labs.
+I've decided to document my somewhat bumpy experience (most of it my own fault) of getting the demo application up and running on my system.

-This is not a tutorial.
-I am documenting my warts-and-all experience of compiling and running the mlvg demo application on a MacOS environment, with the goal of identifying snags in the process and making improvments in the mlvg README and project settings.
+**NOTE** This is not a tutorial.
+By the time you are reading this, it will be out of date, and `mlvg` will most likely be refactored and renamed.
+In fact, I'm not quite sure what the purpose of this is.

+Some stuff happened and I wanted to write about it.
+Enjoy!

+## On READMEs and new projects

-Writing instructions for open-source projects is really hard.
-As a developer, you've probably compiled and tested your app hundreds or thousands of times before it's time to write up instructions in the README.
-At that point, there are probably dependencies you've long since forgotten about, fixes you've made in your environment weeks ago, and a whole host of little problems that usually only crop up the very first time somone interacts with a project.
+Writing build instructions for projects is really hard.
+A author has probably compiled and tested the project hundreds or thousands of times before it's time to write up instructions in the README.
+At that point, there are probably dependencies long since forgotten, random fixes in the development environment, and a whole host of little problems that usually only crop up the very first time a user interacts with a project.

 For someone with a lot of technical experience, these problems can be a minor roadblock or an annoying timewaster.
-But for someone just getting started in music development, these sorts of things can be completely bewildering, and require hours of troubleshooting and learning that takes you well away from working on cool music stuff.
+But for someone just getting started in  development, these sorts of things can be completely bewildering, and require hours of troubleshooting and learning that takes you well away from working on cool music stuff.

-The unfortunate truth is that you'll always run into stuff like this to some degree when working with source-code based projects that require compilation.
+The unfortunate truth is that this kind of stuff will always happen to some degree.
+You get better at dealing with it as time goes on and you accrue experience and technical literacy, but it never really goes away.
 Hopefully this helps shed some light on the process.

 Let's dive in!